-Some specific pledges included: promote the realisation of all human rights - civil, political, economic, social and cultural rights - on the basis of international human rights law; work towards a more efficient and effective Human Rights Council with the primary objective of allowing the Council to fulfil its mandate to strengthen the promotion and protection of human rights around the globe and to address situations of human rights violations; safeguard the effective functioning of the UPR process and support efforts to strengthen national implementation and follow-up to its recommendations; enhance the engagement between the human rights Treaty Body system and the Human Rights Council and its mechanisms; continue engaging with and promoting the work of national human rights institutions, civil society organisations and other stakeholders, including in the work of the Human Rights Council; promote understanding of the interdependence of development, peace and security, and human rights, including through the full implementation of the 2030 Agenda.
+Some specific pledges included: promote the realisation of all human rights - civil, political, economic, social and cultural rights - on the basis of international human rights law: work towards a more efficient and effective Human Rights Council with the primary objective of allowing the Council to fulfil its mandate to strengthen the promotion and protection of human rights around the globe and to address situations of human rights violations; safeguard the effective functioning of the UPR process and support efforts to strengthen national implementation and followup to its recommendations; enhance the engagement between the human rights Treaty Body system and the Human Rights Council and its mechanisms; continue engaging with and promoting the work of national human rights institutions, civil society organisations and other report was presented by a high-level delegation, and it stakeholders, including in the work of the Human Rights submitted a detailed report on implementation.
+Spain Council; promote understanding of the interdependence actively participated in the UPR reviews of 192 other of development, peace and security, and human rights, States during the second cycle.
+Spain has continued to including through the full implementation of the 2030 support the initiatives it pledged to work on.
+Agenda.

-An analysis of steps taken by Iceland in fulfilment of its international level pledges shows that it has indeed cooperated effectively with the UN human rights mechanisms.
+An analysis of steps taken by Iceland in fulfilment of Switzerland presented voluntary obligations and commitments in support for its candidature for membership its international level pledges shows that it has indeed cooperated effectively with the UN human rights for the period 2016-2018 in February 2015. mechanisms.
 In terms of engaging in the work of national human rights institutions, the country is yet to establish an NHRI in accordance with the Paris Principles.